Biden, Saudi king discuss energy supplies, Iran and Yemen | Headlines

 Biden, Saudi king discuss energy supplies, Iran and Yemen

-That was an apparent reference to both the potential of oil and natural gas cutoffs in the aftermath of any invasion by Moscow.
-The White House said that on the call, Biden also repeated the commitment of the United States to support Saudi Arabia in defending itself against attacks by Yemen's Iran-aligned Houthi group, the White House said.
+"The two leaders committed to ensuring the stability of global energy supplies," the White House said in a statement.
+Salman, head of the largest crude exporter in the OPEC oil production group, spoke about maintaining balance and stability in the petroleum markets, Saudi state news agency SPA said.

-U.S. President Joe Biden and King Salman of Saudi Arabia discussed energy supplies and developments in the Middle East, including in Iran and Yemen, during a phone call on Wednesday.
-"The two leaders committed to ensuring the stability of global energy supplies", the White House said in a statement.
+U.S. President Joe Biden and King Salman of Saudi Arabia discussed energy supplies in the face of soaring fuel prices and developments in the Middle East, including Iran and Yemen, in a telephone call on Wednesday.
+"The two leaders committed to ensuring the stability of global energy supplies," the White House said in a statement.

+Salman, head of the largest crude exporter in the OPEC oil production group, spoke about maintaining balance and stability in the petroleum markets, Saudi state news agency SPA said.
+He emphasized the need to maintain the supply agreement OPEC has with its allies including Russia, a group known as OPEC+.

 The White House said that on the call, Biden also repeated the commitment of the United States to support Saudi Arabia in defending itself against attacks by Yemen's Iran-aligned Houthi group, the White House said.
 Biden also briefed Salman on international talks to "re-establish constraints on Iran's nuclear program," the White House said.